Char-Hunt/Learning-Info-Sec/README.md

 I evaluate risk assessments at a system level focusing on process, controls frameworks, monitoring, or incident response and recovery activities; I'm focused on helping organizations achieve cyber resilience and awareness through effective combinations of empathy and technology; Someone who believes that raising every technology subject's level of awareness regarding cybersecurity and risk management is paramount to success.
 I excel at finding solutions for complex problems, delivering customer care excellence, and facilitating efficiencies, accountability, integrity, and results.

-- 🔭 I’m currently working on InfoSec, IT Security Audit/Risk Assessment/Evaluation and Cybersecurity.
+- 🔭 I’m currently working on IT Services Support, InfoSec, IT Security Audit/Risk Assessment/Evaluation and Cybersecurity.
 - 🌱 I’m currently learning python, linux for SOC, ML, and IAM.
 - 👯 I’m looking to collaborate on SIEM, DR, and vulnerability tools.
 - 🤔 I’m looking for help with threat assessment tips and any of the above.